Comparison

 Three reasons teams choose SignalMelo

-Choose SignalMelo when alerts are just the starting point and your team still needs ranked work, clear owners, and weekly follow-through across modules.
+Choose SignalMelo when alerts are only the trigger and your team still needs ranked work, clear owners, and weekly follow-through.
+The goal is fewer alerts to read and more actions to ship.

 Multi-project keyword planning built in